prantlf/ovai/README.md

 ```

+JSON objects after `data: ` above are formatted on multiple lines for readability.
+They are minified on a single line in the real response.

 The property `stream` has to be set to `true`.
 If the property `stream_options.include_usage` is set to `true`, an additional chunk will be generated with an empty `choices` array and the usage statistics, else this chunk won't be generated.

+The output content type can be changed to JSONL by setting the `Accept` header to `application/x-ndjson`.

 ### Tools